 Since the town’s inception, many notable residents have come to find Eatonton as home.

 Joel Chandler Harris

 Thanks in part to Walt Disney’s “Song of the South,” Joel Chandler Harris’ Uncle Remus folk tales are among the most recognizable icons in America, and Putnam County prominently displays its pride in this home-town boy.
 In 1963, The Uncle Remus Museum was opened in Eatonton.

 Harris was born the illegitimate child of Mary Harris in Eatonton on December 9, 1848.
-At the age of 14, Harris became a printer’s devil for The Countryman, a local newspaper owned by Joseph Addison Turner.
-While working at Turnwold, Turner’s plantation, Harris befriended elderly slaves George Terrell and “Old Herbert” who passed on to him the tales of Brer Rabbit and the other critters in the Briar Patch.
+At 14, Harris became a printer’s devil for The Countryman, a local newspaper owned by Joseph Addison Turner.
+While working at Turnwold, Turner’s plantation, Harris befriended slaves George Terrell and “Old Herbert” who passed on to him the tales of Brer Rabbit and the other critters in the Briar Patch.

 Alice Walker, author of the award-winning novel “The Color Purple,” was born in Eatonton on February 9, 1944.
 She was the eighth and youngest child of poor sharecroppers Willie Lee Walker and Minnie Tallulah Walker.

 Walker was the first black woman to win the Pulitzer Prize for Fiction.
 Steven Spielberg turned the book into a movie which premiered in Eatonton at the Pex Theater in 1986.
 The book has since been turned into a Tony Award winning Broadway show of the same name.